andyl/uber_gen/README.md

 | extract_variable | Extract an expression to a variable |
 | extract_function | Extract an expression to a function |
 | ensure_config    | Set a config value                  |

-There probably should be refactoring functions that work on other languages:
-- CSS
-- JSON
-- JavaScript
-- etc.

 ### UberGen Playbooks